SolarLune/tetra3d/readme.md

 ## How do you use it?

-Make a camera, load a scene, render it.
+Load a scene, render it.
 A simple 3D framework means a simple 3D API.

 Here's an example: